jackd/jackd.github.io/_posts/2021-01-21-generalized-eig-jvp.md

 \(\newcommand{\Im}{\mathbb{I}m}\)
 </div>

-We consider the problem of computing partial derivatives of $W$ and $\Lambda$ given the solution to the generalized eigenvalue and all other relevant partial derivatives.
+We consider the problem of computing partial derivatives of $\W$ and $\V$ given the solution to the generalized eigenvalue and all other relevant partial derivatives.
 We start with the definition of the solutions to the problem, i.e.

 \begin{equation}
     \A\W = \B \W \V,